 • Type 22.
 Embalming and taxidermist fluids (products that are intended for disinfection and preservation of animal corpses or parts thereof).

 In accordance with Regulation (EU) No. 528/2012 the following authorisation procedures apply to biocidal products:

 • Mutual recognition procedures

 • Simplified authorisation

-Applications for Union authorisation shall be submitted to the European Chemicals Agency (ECHA).
+The applicant can apply for a Union authorization for biocidal products which valid in all EU countries.
+Applications for Union authorisation shall be submitted to the European Chemicals Agency ECHA (www.echa.eu).

 The applicant can submit application for the National authorisation just in one Member State.

 In the Republic of Lithuania veterinary biocidal products are authorised by State Food and Veterinary Service (SFVS).

 Mutual recognition of authorisation in accordance with Regulation (EU) No.528/2012 could be:

 • Mutual recognition in parallel means, that mutual recognition of authorisation for biocidal product which is not yet authorised in any member state can be applied while the application for first authorisation is being processed.
 Mutual recognition in sequence which means, that the authorisation is applied for a product which already has been given the first authorisation in another EU country.